Smoked Rack of Pork

 Declare your master of the grill status with this incredibly juicy Smoked Rack of Pork that will instantly activate drooling with the first dripping slice.
 Smoky, meaty, savory, and impossibly tender, this impressive bone-in pork rib roast will have you skipping the fork and knife and gnawing straight from the bone.
 Just be warned, you might need a bib.

 Say goodbye to the sad, gray, and tough pork that traumatized a few childhoods.
-Utilizing the easy process of slow and low smoking combined with a quick sear, this method for cooking a pork rib roast will give you succulent and moist pork every time.
+This simple method combines the low-and-slow magic of smoking with a quick sear, delivering tender, juicy pork rib roast every time.

 Key Ingredients

-- Trim up the rack of pork.
-To prevent any flare-ups, trim off excess fat.
-You’ll want to remove any little bits of uneven meat and also any silver skin.
+- Trim the rack of pork to prevent flare-ups.
+Remove excess fat, little bits of uneven meat, and silver skin.
 If your pork rib roast has a fat cap, slice a crosshatch or diamond pattern into it.
 This will allow the seasoning to permeate the meat while also preventing the fat cap from splitting during the cooking process.

 - Remove the excess meat and cartilage from the between the bones.
 This term is called Frenching.
 Many roasts will come already Frenched but it doesn’t take long just to clean up the bones a little.
 This will allow for a gorgeous presentation and let the meat cook evenly.
 Plus once sliced your chops will have a built-in handle.
 We won’t judge if you use it.

-- Season the pork generously.
-Make sure that all sides are evenly coated in seasoning.
-This is a large roast so feel free to use extra seasoning to cover all of the surface area.
+- Season the pork generously, making sure that all sides are evenly coated in seasoning.
+This is a large roast, so feel free to use extra seasoning to cover all of the surface area.

 - Remove the pork when it reaches 125°F. Depending on the size of your bone in pork roast it should take a couple of hours.
 Make sure that you check the internal temperature from the center and thickest portion of the roast, not touching the bones.

-- Increase the heat of your grill or smoker for searing.
+- Sear the rack of pork to finish.
 If using a charcoal grill adjust the vents and let the grate heat up.
 If using a pellet grill increase the temperature of your grill to between 400-450°F.

 Important Tips